 A tuition reduction for graduate education qualifies for this exclusion only if it is for the education of a graduate student who performs teaching or research activities for the educational organization.

-For more information on this exclusion, see Pub.
-520, Scholarships and Fellowships.
+For more information on this exclusion, see Publication 970, Tax Benefits for Education.

 Working Condition Benefits